bangle-io/bangle-editor/README.md

   Bangle uses [Prosemirror](https://prosemirror.net/) to provide API which can help you build the next google docs including [collboration](https://prosemirror.net/examples/collab/#edit-Example).

 - **Vanilla JS**
-  BangleJS is written in a framework agnostic way, so that you can focus on building the editor and not learning a new framework.
+  Bangle is written in a framework agnostic way, so that you can focus on building the editor and not learning a new framework.
 That said, we have support for React and I have plans to add Vue support in the coming months.

 - **Customize UI with React (more frameworks to come)**
   Doing UI in vanilla Javascript is not fun, Bangle comes with first party React support and React components (the ones starting with `@bangle.dev/react-`) to add some extra :nail_care: oomph to your Editor.